 6Pond Supplies

-These are the basics:
+These are the basic materials and supplies needed:

 - Pond liner (rubber liner and soft underlay) or preformed pond container